KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 * Each silence a seed of reemergence
 * Each rejection a refinement

-Just as the multiverse spirals outward and inward eternally,
+Just as the multiversal model allows spiraling expression,
 so too does the practitioner’s life echo
 the **Trees of Zenetism**.